dd86k/ddui/README.md

 ![demo](images/demo.png)

-ddui is a BetterC compatible Immediate Mode User Interface.
+ddui is a BetterC-compatible Immediate Mode User Interface.

 This is a D port of [rxi/microui](https://github.com/rxi/microui) after being angry at my Imgui/Nuklear bindings not working.
 I'd like to personally thank rxi